 MONUMENTAL SHADOWS

-Documentary film by Frederic Leitzke about the project “Monumental Shadows – Rethinking Colonial Heritage”.
+Documentary film by Frederic Leitzke about the project “Monumental Shadows – Rethinking Colonial Heritage”, Berlin 2021.

 “Monumental Shadows – Rethinking Colonial Heritage”

-Even though more and more European countries are beginning to come to terms with their colonial history, deep shadows dominate their commemorative culture.
-Formerly colonizing and colonized countries are linked by a complex, violent past that reverberates to the present day.
-The art project „Monumental Shadows“ explores commemorative culture and deals with artworks and monuments that continue to inscribe colonial history in public space.
+Even though more and more European countries are beginning to come to terms with their colonial history, the prevailing culture of remembrance is darkened by deep shadows.
+Former colonizing and colonized regions are linked together by a complex and violent past that reverberates into the present.
+The art project “Monumental Shadows” explores the culture of remembrance critically and deals with monuments that continue to inscribe and reiterate the colonial logic in public space.

 First iteration: Berlin

-In Berlin, the project will run from August to the end of October 2021 and is divided into four parts, so-called „Shadows“.
-In various formats, the participating artists and speakers will address the traces and effects of colonialism up to the present day.
+“Monumental Shadows Berlin” is an artistic exploration of Germany’s colonial heritage and current culture of remembrance.
+The project ran from August to the end of October 2021 in Berlin and was divided into four parts, so-called “Shadows”.
+In different formats, the participating artists and speakers questioned the effects of colonialism to the present day.

 Various & Gould